How do I get a California real estate salesperson's license?

 What is the real estate test like?

 The California salesperson's exam consists of 150 multiple-choice questions.
-It is a paper and pencil test, not on any computer system.
+The test is a computerized testing system, the monitor is in the tabletop and the applicant is given a clicker to answer the questions with.
 The applicant is given 3¼ hours to complete the examination.
 A passing score is 70% or better, which works out to a minimum of 105 correct answers.
+No watches, jewelry, calculators, purses etc are allowed within the testing room.

 The California broker's exam consists of 200 multiple-choice questions.
-It too is a paper and pencil test, not on any computer system.
+It, too, is a computerized testing system, the monitor is in the tabletop and the applicant is given a clicker to answer questions with.
 The test is administered in two parts, 100 questions in the morning and another 100 questions in the afternoon.
 The applicant is given 2½ hours for each session, for a total of 5 hours.
 A passing score is 75% or better, which works out to 150 correct answers.
+No watches, jewelry, calculators, purses etc are allowed within the testing room.

 When either test is administered, the applicant is given a phone number to call 48 hours later to learn about their test results.
 Written confirmation is usually received within a week.